7 Ways to Sense God's Presence

 Here are seven ways to focus on Him and sense His presence in the midst of your struggle or your chaotic schedule:

 1. Come Clean with Him.
 Sometimes you can't sense God's presence because there's something blocking the communication between the two of you.
 He hasn't left, but your sensitivity to His presence might be affected by unconfessed sin in your life.
 David, the Psalmist, said, "When I kept silent (about his sin) my bones wasted away through my groaning all day long.
 For day and night your hand was heavy upon me; my strength was sapped as in the heat of summer.
 Then I acknowledged my sin to you and did not cover up my iniquity.
-I said, "I will confess my transgressions to the Lord" -- and you forgave the guilt of my sin" (Psalm 32:3-5).
+I said, "I will confess my transgressions to the Lord" -- and you forgave the guilt of my sin" (Psalms 32:3-5).
 If you feel God isn't around because the two of you haven't talked in awhile, or because you've avoided the thought of Him for so long, confess to God what's on your heart and mind and ask Him to give you an ear to hear His voice again.
-First John 1:9 tells us: "If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."
+1 John 1:9 tells us: "If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."
 When your fellowship with Him is restored, the communication can flow again.
 So get clean (through the forgiveness of Christ) and let it flow.

 2. Read Scripture Aloud.
 When you audibly speak God's inspired Word, you will sense its power and His presence.
 The Bible says God's Word is "living and active and sharper than any two-edged sword" (Hebrews 4:12).
 That sharp sword will either make you aware of its weight or prick your heart through conviction, inspiration, or determination.
 A pricked heart is better than a dull heart any day, wouldn't you agree?